warriordog/discord-uwu-bot/README.md

 4. Run `sudo systemctl start uwubot` to start the bot.

 #### Other OS
 For non-Ubuntu systems, manual setup is required.
-The steps below are the bare minimum to run the bot, and do not incude steps needed to create a persistent service.
+The steps below are the bare minimum to run the bot, and do not include steps needed to create a persistent service.
 1. Compile the bot or download pre-built binaries.
 2. Edit `appsettings.Production.json` and add your Discord token.
 3. Run `dotnet DiscordUwuBot.Main.dll` to start the bot.